 One last way to eat healthier is to eat less.
 Try to sit down and enjoy your snack (or meal) and concentrate on the tastes and textures.
 Put down the cell phone while you eat.
 Pay attention to when your body tells you that you are full.
 Try to stop eating just before that point.
 It will take practice, but if you really concentrate on enjoying your food, you will tend to eat less.

 Do you have any healthy snacks you enjoy?
-I would love if you would let me know what it is in the comments below.
+I would love to have more healthy choices.